hassanikyz/CarND-Advanced-Lane-Lines/FinalWriteUp.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell (In [172]) of the IPython notebook located in "./AdvancedLaneFinding.ipynb"
+The code for this step is contained in the first code cell (In [172]) of the IPython notebook located in "./AdvancedLaneFinding.ipynb".
+Example given below.
+Camer calibartion metrics are calculated by running through all chess images provided and using OpenCV's supported functionality for calibration.

 ![alt text][image1]